VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

-The first thing you should do is gather witness information and photos and/or video of the accident site if you are safely able to do so.
+If you have been injured, you should gather witness information and photos and/or video of the accident site if you are safely able to do so.
 If necessary, contact the police or other emergency personnel to address your injuries as soon as possible.

-2. Do You Need a Council Bluffs Personal Injury Lawyer?
+2. Do You Need an Ames Personal Injury Lawyer?

-If you have an injury claim, there are many reasons why you should seek out the experience and advice of a personal injury lawyer.
+If you have a claim, there are many reasons why you should seek out the experience and advice of a personal injury lawyer.

-First, the right lawyer can make a difference in the amount of compensation you can recover from your claim.
+First, the right lawyer can make a difference in the amount of compensation you will recover from your claim.
 Insurance carriers and other big business defendants have a team of lawyers looking out for their interests.
 They will not voluntarily give you what you are entitled to.
+In fact, it is the job of insurance adjusters to get you to settle for as little as possible.
 VanDerGinst Law has the experience to exert the necessary leverage and get you the compensation to which you are entitled.

-Second, you need to recuperate from your injuries – you don’t need the additional stress of filling out forms and dealing with insurance representatives and medical providers.
-VanDerGinst Law will take care of the details.
+Second, do you really want to fill out loads of forms and deal with insurance people and medical providers?
+You need to recuperate from your injuries – you don’t need additional stress.
+VanDerGinst Law will take the worry away.
 We make opening a file as easy and convenient as possible.
-We collect the necessary evidence and documents to pursue your case.
+We collect the necessary evidence to pursue your case.
 We conduct the investigation.
-We deal with the insurance people and medical providers, and we coordinate any benefits that might apply to your case.
-We negotiate to get you the best possible outcome.
+We deal with the insurance people and medical providers, and coordinate any benefits that might apply to your case.
+And we negotiate to get you the best possible outcome.

-Finally, there is no financial risk to having VanDerGinst Law on your side.
+Finally, with VanDerGinst Law on your side, there is no financial risk for you.
 If we don’t win your injury case and get you compensation, you won’t owe us anything!

-3. When Should You Hire a Council Bluffs Personal Injury Lawyer?
+3. When Should You Hire an Ames Personal Injury Lawyer?